Roasted Vegetable Orzo Salad

 - 2 ounces finely grated aged pecorino cheese

-- Preheat the oven to 425 degrees Fahrenheit.
-On a large baking sheet, toss the broccoli florets and sliced garlic with 3 tablespoons of olive oil.
+- Roast the Vegetables: Preheat the oven to 425°F (220°C) with one rack on the bottom third of the oven and another in the top third of the oven.
+On a large sheet pan, toss the broccoli florets and sliced garlic with 2 tablespoons of olive oil.
 Season with salt and pepper.

-- On a small baking sheet, toss the fennel and carrot chunks with the remaining two tablespoons of olive oil.
+- On another sheet pan, toss the fennel and carrot chunks with the remaining 2tablespoons of olive oil.
 Season with salt and pepper.
-Roast the broccoli at 425 degrees (F), tossing them every every 10 minutes or so, for 15 to 20 minutes or until caramelized; roast the fennel and carrot (at the same time), tossing every 10 minutes or so, for 25 to 30 minutes, or until lightly caramelized and fork tender.
+Roast the broccoli on one oven rack, tossing halfway, for 15 to 20 minutes or until caramelized; roast the fennel and carrot on the other oven rack, tossing haflway for 25 to 30 minutes, or until lightly caramelized and fork tender.
 Allow the vegetables to cool to room temperature on a cooling rack.

 - Prepare the Orzo: Meanwhile, bring a large pot of salted water to a boil.
 Cook the orzo pasta until al dente, stirring occasionally, and drain.
 Rinse the pasta immediately with cold water until cool and then transfer to a large bowl.

 - Assemble: Add the roasted (and cooled) vegetables, 1 tablespoon of olive oil, fresh lemon juice, and slivered almonds, and toss well.
 Add the cheese and gently toss.
 Season to taste with salt and pepper.
 Serve at room temperature or chilled, and garnish with fresh fennel fronds.
 Pasta can be prepared in advance and leftovers can be stored in a container in the refrigerator for 3 to 4 days.